 The same goes for the first six months of a 12-month loan and the first nine months of an 18-month loan.
 During the remaining months of small startup business loans, the interest rate is reduced to 1%.

 Since January 1, 2021, clients can pay just 2.9% + $0.25 per transaction through the use of Kabbage Payments.

 There’s also a late fee you should be aware of, which varies based on your outstanding account balance.
 If the balance due is less than $100, the fee is $10.
 For amounts between $100 and $5,000, you’ll need to pay $35, and for any unsettled debt over $5,000, you’ll be charged $100.
 The fee is applied if your payment is more than four days late.

 Kabbage’s application process for startup business loans is similar to that of Fundbox.
 After you’ve connected your checking account, bookkeeping software, or payment platform, it’ll only take a few days for your line of credit to be approved and funded.

 Through the Kabbage Funding dashboard or mobile app, you can withdraw as little as $500, and with the Kabbage Card, which you can request at no extra cost, there’s no minimum withdrawal amount.
 Withdrawals can be made whenever you like, and the money is deposited into your account in under 10 minutes.

-Kabbage is a good option for startup business loans with no collateral since the company’s qualification criteria aren’t very demanding.
+Kabbage is one of the best startup business loans options with no collateral since the company’s qualification criteria aren’t very demanding.
 There’s no official credit score requirement, but you’ll need it to be around 540 in order to qualify.
 Plus, your business will need to be at least 12 months old and make $50,000 per year or $4,200 per month over the last three months.

 Small businesses are able to apply for a Payment Protection Program loan through Kabbage.
 These loans are available for up to 2.5 times your average monthly payroll during the year preceding the application, and they can’t exceed $2 million.